-Carthage awards up to 35 Presidential Scholarships each year, which range from 75% tuition up to full tuition, room, and board.
+Carthage awards up to 35 Presidential Scholarships each year, which range from $25,000 up to full tuition.
 Learn more.

 For a full decade, NASA has selected Carthage students to conduct research aboard its zero-gravity aircraft.
 Lately, the stakes have risen.
 A team of underclassmen is grinding to prepare a tiny but powerful Earth-imaging satellite for launch to the International Space Station.
 Learn more about the space sciences at Carthage

 Carthage is the only college or university in the Midwest where every freshman takes a full-year sequence of foundational texts of the Western intellectual tradition.
-Learn about the Carthage core.
+Learn about Intellectual Foundations.

 True story: There are more than 27 art galleries, a dozen museums, and nine theatres within 25 miles of Carthage.
 Some highlights: The nationally recognized Racine Art Museum, the world-renowned Art Institute of Chicago, and the Milwaukee Art Museum.
 Learn more about our location.